BUEC500C1/video-djtrinh/README.md

 ### Computer Evaluation

 In my current computer configuration, I have a 6-core processor with 12 threads and a maximum clock rate of 4.1 Ghz.
-As a result of this, I am really unable to see any bottlenecks when running the test code which were the following:
+As a result of this, I am really unable to see any bottlenecks when running code conversion tests which were the following:

 ```python
 ffmpeg.exe -i test.mp4 -c:a copy -c:v copy -r 30 -s hd720 -b:v 2M output.mp4